Abdullah101298/Excel/README.md

 ## Task 1 - Conditional Formatting and Column Manipulation

-        (1) Edit the excel file to create a new column called Percent Funded that uses a formula to uncover how much money a campaign made to reach its initial goal.
+        (1) Edit the excel file to create a new column called Percent Funded that uses a formula⋅⋅ to uncover how much money a campaign made to reach its initial goal.

         (2) Use conditional formatting to fill each cell in the Percent Funded column using a three-color scale.
 The scale should start at 0 and be a dark shade of red, transitioning to green at 100, and blue at 200.